-Notes: All regressions include a constant and dummies for firm size, age, industry and location and were estimated according to maximum likelihood as a bivariate probit model in Stata, where the pair of random disturbance terms is assumed to be jointly i.i.d. and normally distributed, with rho being their correlation coefficient.

-Dependent variables: binary indicator for use of Covid-19-related compensation schemes in the corresponding sub-period in the first equation and binary indicator for furloughed employees in the corresponding sub-period in the second equation.

-^ Average predicted propensities from the bivariate probit, where P11 refers to the combination [1,1], i.e. the firm has both used the compensation schemes and furloughed its employees in the corresponding sub-period.
-Averages are calculated for the 10 per cent of firms with highest scores for their respective approaches to innovation. p<0.01, p<0.05
+Notes: All regressions include dummies for firm size, age, industry and location and were estimated according to maximum likelihood as a bivariate probit model in Stata, where the pair of random disturbance terms is assumed to be jointly i.i.d. and normally distributed, with rho being their correlation coefficient.
+Dependent variables: binary indicator for use of COVID-19-related compensation schemes in the corresponding sub-period in the first equation and binary indicator for furloughed employees in the corresponding sub-period in the second equation.
+Average predicted propensities from the bivariate probit, where P11 refers to the combination [1,1], i.e., the firm has both used the compensation schemes for the marked loss of turnover and furloughed its employees in the corresponding sub-period.
+Averages are calculated for the 10 percent of firms with highest scores for their respective approaches to innovation. p < 0.01, p < 0.05, p < 0.1.